Beanie-Code/A-Game-That-Is-Sub-50kb/README.md

 You can also check the very messy and hard to read code  too.
 You can even probably strip the game code, and build a Framework off of it.

+If you want to see the 50kb in the exe use -s flag that will rid of compiler bloat and bring it to 50kb.

 Footage of the Game